reactgraphqlacademy/advanced-react-patterns/README.md

 Advanced React Patterns
 =========================

-This is an exercise to help you learn Advanced React Patterns.
+This repo contains some exercises to help you will learn the following Advanced React Patterns:

+- Higher-Order Components (HoCs)
+- Compound Components
+- Context

 ## How to install